Title: Holiday Revenge (13/13)

 “Jon,” says Pike in exasperation, pushing against the swinging door, “could you just for a minute appreciate the fact that Robbins is—” He breaks off at the spectacle in the kitchen.

 Chris sighs through his nose.
 “On second thought, this house is becoming too crowded.”

 Unable to pass up the opportunity, Jon leans around Pike.
 “Kirk, when you’re done drooling on your boyfriend, I need him for a medical consultation.”

 “What consultation?”
 Jim asks suspiciously at the same time Leonard wants to know, “Is there something wrong?
 How’s your pain level?”

 “It’s my hormone level that’s the problem, Doc,” Archer replies cheerily.
 “How much sex can I have with Christopher, and how soon?”

 McCoy sputters.
 Kirk screws up his face and plugs his ears.

-Pike backs up and lets the kitchen door shut in Jon’s face.
-“I can answer that,” he calls over his shoulder.
+Pike backs up.
+“I can answer that,” he calls over his shoulder as he lets the kitchen door swing shut in Jon’s face.
 “None and never.“

 “Ah,” murmurs Jon, more at ease, “home sweet home.”